Ivan Ladislav Galeta

 Ivan Ladislav Galeta (9 May 1947 – 7 January 2014) was a Croatian multimedia artist, cinematographer and film director.

 Biography

-Galeta lived in Kraj Gornji, where he performed his Endart projects, and worked at the Academy of Fine Arts in Zagreb.
-He graduated from Zagreb's School of Applied Arts and Design (Department of Applied Graphics) (1967), at the teacher training college in Zagreb (1969), and at the studies of pedagogy sciences at the Faculty of Philosophy in Zagreb (1981).
-In the last few years he created pieces of internet art.
+Galeta lived in Kraj Gornji, where he worked on his Endart projects, and was a professor at the Academy of Fine Arts in Zagreb.
+He graduated from Zagreb's School of Applied Arts and Design (Department of Applied Graphics) (1967), from the teacher training college in Zagreb (1969), and from the studies of pedagogy sciences at the Faculty of Philosophy in Zagreb (1981).
+In the last few years, he created pieces of internet art.